 In November last year, we were proud to be appointed as Formula E’s Global PR agency and took on the exciting challenge of delivering a long-term communications strategy to build awareness of the ABB FIA Formula E Championship, through consistent news, sport and lifestyle media coverage.

-12 months and 12 races later, our Formula E account team are now preparing for the upcoming campaign, having activated across five continents and at every E-Prix in Season 4, with support from our offices across the world.
+Nine months and 12 races later, our first Formula E season came to an end, having activated across five continents and at every E-Prix, with support from our offices across the world.

-As Senior Communications Director Paul Garbett explains, the past season was “the biggest in Formula E’s history” with unprecedented growth in mainstream media coverage, television viewers and social followers.
+As CSM’s Communications Director Paul Garbett explains, the past season has been “the biggest in Formula E’s history” with unprecedented growth in mainstream media coverage, television viewers and social followers.

 “Our three-stage plan is to dramatically increase Formula E’s presence in mainstream media through eye-catching stories, before further educating our target audience about the sport, teams and drivers with the objective of converting them as advocates.

 “This season we’ve helped create mass awareness across multiple content strands.
 From releasing stunts like the ‘Cheetah vs. Formula E car’ hero film to working on educational stories about Formula E in tabloid media and in-depth technology features with the likes of Forbes.”